elygeo/coseis/readme.rst

 A letter ``'i'`` in the mode indicates sub-cell positioning via weighted averaging.
-In this case the spatial indices are single logical coordinates that may vary contiguously over the range.
+In this case the spatial indices are single logical coordinates that may vary continuously over the range.
 The fractional part of the index determines the weights.
 For example, an index of 3.2 to the 1D variable f would specify the weighted average: 0.8 * f(3) + 0.2 * f(4).